houtoms/tensorflow/nvidia-examples/cnn/README.md

 on training with fp16 arithmetic see [Training with Mixed Precision]( http://docs.nvidia.com/deeplearning/sdk/mixed-precision-training/index.html).

-nvcnn_hvd.py requires Horovod to be installed in the container prior to use.
-To install Horovod, see /workspace/docker-examples/Dockerfile.horovod.

 If not executing the container as root, the --allow-run-as-root flag may be omitted from the commands above.